shaunluttin/design-patterns/CSharp/README.md

 * Strategy
 * Template Method

-Though the samples are in C#, where appropriate, they adhere to the original C++ sample implementations.
+The samples are in C# and, where appropriate, adhere to the original C++ implementations.

-To demos are runnable with .NET Core.
+The demos are runnable with .NET Core.
 E.g.

 ```
 cd Behavioral